santosderek/Imgur-To-Folder/README.md

     imgurToFolder --folder C:\Users\Apollo\Downloads -i http://i.imgur.com/aauKqQB.jpg

-### Tips & Tricks

-***Have a static folder to download defaultly to***

-Change the folder path to a folder of your choice before the final install command in order to prevent having to type -f FOLDERPATH every time you want to download something.

-In my case my default folder is *C:\Users\Apollo\ImgurDownloads\*

-***Direct Gfycat downloader***

-Though this is a Imgur downloaded, you could also download gfycat links if using *fat.gfycat.com* or *thumbs.gfycat.com* domains.

 #### Warning

-imgur.com/r/*** subreddit links are not supported yet! - This will just download the HTML code off the Imgur page.
+imgur.com/r/*** links are not supported yet! - This will just download the HTML code off the Imgur page.

+### Clarification

+*Imgur-To-Folder does NOT store any username or password data.
+This is what the client_id and client_secret are for.*

+*Though, Imgur themselves will ask you to verify that you want to allow my program to use your account info.*

+*ALL sensitive data does NOT go to me in anyway, shape, or form.*